 Deferred Revenue - Deferred revenue consists of funds received but not yet earned.
-Deferred revenue at June 30, 2020 consists of Payroll Protection Funds (Note 9) and COVID relief funding not yet expended at year-end.
+Deferred revenue at June 30, 2021 and 2020 consists of Paycheck Protection Funds (see Note 10) and COVID relief funding not yet expended as of year-end.

 Income Taxes - The Organization is exempt from income taxes on income from related activities under Section 501(c)(3) of the U.S. Internal Revenue Code and corresponding state tax law.
 Accordingly, no provision has been made for federal or state income taxes.